rss logo

 root@host:~# nft add rule ip filter OUTPUT udp sport 51820 ct state established counter accept

-• To make our NAT configuration persistent, edit /etc/nftables.conf file:
+• To make the NAT configuration persistent, edit the /etc/nftables.conf file:

 #!/usr/sbin/nft -f